azurecrystalz/azurecrystalz.github.io/source/_posts/ayakashi-parade.md

   ![leader](https://files.catbox.moe/pqerdu.PNG)

   {% bubble Nagi %}
-  Errr… As the leader of the Night Team, I’ll take the liberty to coordinate this meeting.
+  Errr… As the leader of the Night Team, I’ll take the liberty of coordinating this meeting.
 I’m sorry if I’m overstepping at all.

   First, Ushio had an idea…

-  Oh wait, it looks like he had something else to say.
+  Oh wait, it looks like he has something else to say.
 Go ahead.
   {% endbubble %}

   {% bubble Ushio %}